CyberFlameGO/svnpython/Doc/library/binascii.rst

    the checksum in packed binary format this is not necessary as the return value is the correct 32bit binary representation regardless of sign.

-.. versionchanged:: 2.6
-   The return value is in the range [-2**31, 2**31-1] regardless of platform.
-In the past the value would be signed on some platforms and unsigned on others.
-Use & 0xffffffff on the value if you want it to match 3.0 behavior.

 .. versionchanged:: 3.0
    The return value is unsigned and in the range [0, 2**32-1]